martyjs/marty/docs/_guides/application/index.md

 {% endsample %}

 Once you have an instance of an application you need to make accessible to  your components.
-To do this you must first either wrap your component in a [container]({% url /guides/containers/index.html %}) or use the [state mixin]({% url /guides/state-mixin/index.html %})/[app mixin]({% url /api/app-mixin/index.html %}).
-Once you've done that you can pass the application instance to your root element via the prop `app` which makes it accessible to that component and any children (Internally we pass the application instance down through the [context](https://www.tildedave.com/2014/11/15/introduction-to-contexts-in-react-js.html)).
+To do this you wrap your root component in an `ApplicationContainer` which you must pass the application instance to via the `app` prop.
+The `ApplicationContainer` will make the available to any children via [contexts](https://www.tildedave.com/2014/11/15/introduction-to-contexts-in-react-js.html)).

 You can access the application instance by calling `this.app` in Stores, Action Creators, Queries, and State sources.
 This is also true for components as long as its wrapped in a container or you're using the [state mixin]({% url /guides/state-mixin/index.html %})/[app mixin]({% url /api/app-mixin/index.html %}).